zengelan/eks-workshop/content/030_container/050_deployguestbook/deployfrontend.md

   kubectl apply -f ~/environment/guestbook-example/frontend-deployment.yaml
 ```

-2. Query the list of Pods to verify that the three frontend replicas are running:
+2. Query the list of Pods to verify that the a single frontend replica is running:

 ```
   kubectl get pods -l app=guestbook -l tier=frontend